itz-A53-K/pdf_editor/README.md

 ## Get Started

-Follow these followinf steps to set up and run this PDF editor website locally:
+Follow these following steps to set up and run this PDF editor website locally:

 ### 1. Prerequisites
    - **Python** :